flynx/actions.js/README.md

 # Features / Actions

+The Feature / Action couple is meta-programming library that helps with:
+- extending and calling methods (Actions) on object inheritance chains
+- managing and applying sets of methods (Features) to objects (a-la _mixin_)

 ## Actions

 Actions are an extension to the JavaScript object model tailored for a set of specific tasks.

 ### Goals:
-- provide a unified mechanism to define and manage user API's for use in UI-hooks, keyboard mappings, scripting, ... etc.
+- Provide a unified mechanism to define and manage user API's for use in UI-hooks, keyboard mappings, scripting, ... etc.
-- a means to generate configuration UI's
+- A means to generate configuration UI's
-- a means to generate documentation
+- A means to generate documentation

+### Restrictions:
+- **No method shadowing**
+  The _extending_ action can not "shadow" the _extended_ action in a non destructive manner (e.g. via a throw), all actions in a chain are guaranteed to be called, unless a fatal error condition.
+- **No argument shadowing**
+  The _extending_ has access to all the arguments that the user passed but can not modify or reformat them before the _extended_ action gets them.
+- **No return shadowing**
+  The _extending_ action can not replace the object returned by the _extended_ action, though it can _coopiratively_ update/modify it if needed
+- **Single return point**
+  Only the _root_ action can return a value, any other returns by _extending_ actions are ignored
+- The default return value is `this`

 ### The main entities: